py-bbn

 pybbn.serde.model_to_dict(model: ReasoningModel) dict[str, Any]

-Convert a reasoning model to a dictionary.
+Convert a reasoning model to a versioned dictionary payload.

 Parameters: